DungLe2911/SGPdigital/README.md

 ---

-### 🔒 Authentication & Session Management

-We've implemented a shift-aligned authentication system using cookies to store user information.
-For seamless production floor usage:

-- Cookies automatically expire at fixed times (3PM, 11PM, and 7AM)
-- When a user logs in, their session expiration is set to the next time bracket
-- This approach aligns with our production shifts and ensures clean session management across shift changes

-This design reduces manual logouts and ensures data security while accommodating our 24/7 production schedule.

----

 ### 🔜 Coming Features

 - ✅ Role-Based Access Control (RBAC) for managing user permissions
 - ✅ Multi-language support for accessibility across our diverse team
 - ✅ Backend integration for storing and retrieving production data
 - ✅ Toast-based notifications for real-time user feedback
 - ✅ **Export data to Excel (.xlsx) based on a selected date range** – for seamless reporting and analysis in Microsoft Excel

 ---

 ### 🚀 Why This Matters

 By bringing digital tools to the factory floor, we aim to:
 - Enhance productivity and data accuracy
 - Support compliance and traceability
 - Empower staff with modern, intuitive tools
 - Provide flexible reporting and insights through Excel export

 This project reflects our ongoing commitment to innovation and continuous improvement at South Georgia Pecan.